mesosphere-backup/dcos-cassandra-service/README.md

 | maxHintDeliveryThreads   | integer | The number of threads that deliver hints.
 The default value of 2 should be sufficient most use cases. |

 #### Dynamic Snitch Configuration

-The endpoint snitch for the service is always the GossipPropertyFileSnitch, but, in addition to this, Cassandra uses a dynamic snitch to determine when requests should be routed away from poorly performing nodes.
+The endpoint snitch for the service is always the `GossipPropertyFileSnitch`, but, in addition to this, Cassandra uses a dynamic snitch to determine when requests should be routed away from poorly performing nodes.
 The configuration parameters below control the behavior of the snitch.

 | Property                 | Type    | Description     |
 | ------------------------ | ------- | --------------- |